A federal filing indicates an indictment was prepared for Julian Assage

 Breaking News Emails

-A U.S. District Court filing in the Eastern District of Virginia reveals that prosecutors appear to have prepared an indictment against WikiLeaks founder Julian Assange.
+The prosecutor wrote that the charges and arrest warrant “would need to remain sealed until Assange is arrested in connection with the charges in the criminal complaint and can therefore no longer evade or avoid arrest and extradition in this matter.”

+At another point in the document, the prosecutor wrote that “due to the sophistication of the defendant and the publicity surrounding the case, no other procedure is likely to keep confidential the fact that Assange has been charged.”

-It's not clear what allegations could be connected to the filing, which was a motion to seal a complaint and supporting documents in an unrelated case.
+It's not clear what allegations could be connected to the filing, which was a motion to seal a complaint and supporting documents in the unrelated case.

+However, special counsel Robert Mueller earlier this year cited WikiLeaks participation in Russia’s efforts to interfere in the 2016 election.
+U.S. intelligence agencies have said that WikiLeaks disclosed thousands of emails stolen in a covert Russian intelligence operation to help Donald Trump and hurt Hillary Clinton.

 On Thursday night, WikiLeaks' Twitter account further publicized the filing.

-The court document states, "The complaint, supporting affidavit and arrest warrant, as well as this motion and the proposed order, would need to remain sealed until Assange is arrested in connection with the charges in the criminal complaint and can therefore no longer evade or avoid arrest and extradition in this manner."

-Joshua Stueve, a spokesman for the U.S. Attorney in the Eastern District of Virginia, said in a statement to media outlets, including the Washington Post, which first reported the filing, "The court filing was made in error.
+Joshua Stueve, a spokesman for the U.S. Attorney in the Eastern District of Virginia, said in a statement that that court filing "was made in error.
 That was not the intended name for this filing."

 WikiLeaks and Assange loom large in the investigation of Russian influence on the election.

-Note: CORRECTION (Nov.
-15, 2018, 2:45 a.m.
-ET): An earlier version of this article misstated where Julian Assange is currently living.
-He is in the Ecuadorean Embassy in London, not Ecuador.